You’re working hard, but have you set the right goals?

 The key to achieving your goals is envisioning your future success.
 But it’s envisioning it in a very specific, detailed way…and then using that vision to build a plan that will get you there.

-I call this the Vision Quest, because I wanted to choose a name that you’ll have a hard time taking seriously.
+I call this the Vision Charting, because I wanted to choose a name that you’ll have a hard time taking seriously.
 Laughter and anxiety don’t cohabitate well.
-You can also download the Vision Quest worksheet to help you through the process.

 You’ve built your defining body of work (whatever it is) with 2-5 major projects, and any number of smaller bits and pieces.
 Imagine what kinds of creative work and research you’re engaged in.